 Sec.
 3. The division sections shall be known as: Afro-Mideast Division, Australasian Division, (Central-European Division.)
-China Division, Euro-Africa Division, Far Eastern Division, Inter-American Division, North American Division, Northern European-West Africa Division, South American Division, South-
+China Division, Euro-Africa Division, Far Eastern Division, Inter-American Division, North American Division, Northern European-West Africa Division, South American Division, Southsuch division has not given consent, except under an emergency such as war; in such case the General Conference Committee shall make such provision as is necessary for the conduct of the work in the territory concerned.